 What is Anti Money Laundering ?

 All laws, regulations, policies, procedures and pieces of requirements that force banks and financial institutions to proactively Know their Customers (KYC) in order to prevent money laundering is typically termed as the Anti Money Laundering (AML) compliance.
+AML regulations require banks accepting customer deposits to ensure that they are not aiding money-laundering.

 Anti-money laundering collectively refers to a set of laws, regulations, and procedures intended to prevent the money laundering activities.